pavithra2006/Employee/README.md

+# ONLY TO RUN TESTS

+mvn test -DisRemote = yes

-# TO VIEW OPEN REPORT AUTOMATICALLY WHILE RUNNING ON LOCAL
+# TO RUN AND OPEN TEST REPORT AUTOMATICALLY

-Go to RestAssured-Testng-Docker-Githubactions/src/test/resources/config.properties, set 'isgithubactions' property value to 'no'
+mvn test
+  or
+mvn test -DisRemote = no